Asta Powerproject

 Best For: Quick exports of exactly what’s on screen

-Supported Export Formats: MS Project XML
+Supported Export Formats: MS Project XML or MPP

 For full details, visit the Asta Documentation to see how to Apply Filters and learn more about the Export Wizard